Mother’s Day 2013 started early.

 In an effort to feel useful (despite being 3000 miles away), I decided that a wardrobe of chemo caps would be helpful in seeing her sister through this treatment, and it is my good fortune that her sister (whose room I used to sneak into as a child because she had the best collection of Nancy Drew books I had ever seen) and I have similar color preferences.

-Over the last few days, I have done some research into chemo caps, and I found that this page at Knots of Love is a tremendous resource about making the best chemo hat possible.
+Over the last few days, I have done some research into chemo caps, and I found that Knots of Love is a tremendous resource for learning how to make the best chemo hat possible.

 I had to make a couple of adjustments to get the size right for my friend’s sister, but I got the bulk of the hat done shortly before sunset tonight: